tschleuss/foodbox/README.md

 In _FoodBox_ you can create boxes with a maximum value, and you can create many combinations with foods that you like from every available restaurants.
 When you get hungry, just purchase a closed box, and you will receive in your door a random box of food based on what you have previous choosed.

-> This is a **proof of concept** product that I'm doing to practice developing with ReactJS, it will not work actually if you run and order something, but feel free to use any source code here.
+> This is a **proof of concept** product that I'm doing to practice developing with ReactJS, it will not work as a final product yet.
+But feel free to use any source code from here.

 > This project was started after the SkipTheDishes / VanHack recruiting fair in São Paulo, base on my project that I did there.